A Discussion with Rev. Canon Gideon Byamugisha, Founder, African Network of Religious Leaders Living with or Personally Affected by HIV/AIDS

 For me, I regard ABC as electric light switches.
 If you switch on an electric light switch, light will only come if there is proper wiring done in the house, if there are electric wire transmission lines bringing the electric power in the house and if there are the turbines running to produce electricity.
 That is the empowerment route I'm telling you.
 If there is no wiring system, or if it is faulty, and if there are no turbine engines to facilitate electric light emission, no electric light will brighten your room however much you yell at your family members to switch on lights!

-You talk of HIV, and they say, “Oh you must repent.”
-But the repentance most commonly preached is not repenting about bad and unsafe cultures or poor politics, bad economics and or the incapacitating international relations in trade, development and aid.
+You talk of HIV, and they say, “Oh, you must repent.”
+But the repentance most commonly preached is not repenting about bad and unsafe cultures or poor politics, bad economics, or the incapacitating international relations in trade, development, and aid.
 No, we are talking about repenting about unlawful sex.
 Not even unsafe sex!
-It's true, AIDS is a moral issue, but in a wider sense than just unlawful sex'.
-Take, for example, a family that refuses to educate their girl children and instead marries them off at 14.
+It's true, AIDS is a moral issue, but in a wider sense than just unlawful sex.
+Take, for example, a family that refuses to educate their girl children and instead marries them off at 14 years old.
 That is a moral issue.
 Take a country that is willing to spend USD 300 million on guns but nothing on ARVs for its HIV positive population and simply depends on the Global Fund and PEPFAR.
 That is a moral issue.
-What about a nation that does not have effective policies, programmes and budgets to tackle human rights abuses and violations or to effectively manage conflict, corruption and discrimination or to eliminate huge inequalities in employment, education and healthcare services access?
+What about a nation that does not have effective policies, programs, and budgets to tackle human rights abuses, and violations or to effectively manage conflict, corruption, and discrimination or to eliminate huge inequalities in employment, education, and healthcare services access?